kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.abortStudy(message)`

 Aborts study.
 All previously submitted result data will be deleted.
 Afterwards the worker is redirected to the study end page.
+Data stored in the Batch Session or Group Session are uneffected by this.

 * _@param {optional String} message_ - Message that should be logged